znrm/dots/README.md

 ### Optimizations

 Particular attention has been paid to ensuring acceptable performance on modest hardware.

-- Reduced memory load and
+JavaScript interpreters attempt various JIT optimizations, so apart from typical optimizations that would be expected in any language (such as reduced memory load or need for garbage collection via pooling and recycling objects), the following three coding patterns are employed to uniquely improve JavaScript performance:

+- Reliance on efficient operations that maximize JS interpreter's use of methods already implemented in native code.
+- Maintaining consistent input and output types for all functions, maximizing interpreter speculative optimization.
+- Maximizing interpreter inline caching by using modular functions that do the same thing repeatedly.

-Nevertheless, Dots attempts to balance efficiency with ease-of-use and flexibility.
+Nevertheless, Dots also attempts to balance efficiency with ease-of-use and flexibility.
 Most significantly, it maintains the object-oriented abstractions despite the fact that alternatives such as a single array to store particle properties could potentially prove more performant.

 ### Existing Bottlenecks

 #### n-Body Interactions

 The most significant bottleneck for Dots is simply one of computational complexity.
-Simulating arbitrary n-Body interactions where the nature of the interaction is not known in advance has a classic example of an algorithm with O(n<sup>2</sup>) time complexity.
-If one is only concerned with
+Simulating arbitrary n-Body interactions where the nature of the interaction is not known in advance is a classic example of an algorithm with O(n<sup>2</sup>) time complexity.

 ```js
 for (let i = 0; i < nParticles; i += 1) {